jesperberth/automationclass/lessonvmware/lesson_vmware.md

 # Lesson xx: Ansible VMware

-In this session we will use ansible to manage a vmware esxi host, adding NFS storage,
+In this session we will use ansible to manage a vmware esxi host, adding NFS storage, PortGroup to a virtual switch

 ## Prepare

 ``` bash